ThugsFinance/cloiinkcoin.com/src/content/developers/docs/oracles/index.md

 ---
 title: Oracles
-description: Oracles help get real-world data into your Ethereum application because smart contracts can't query real-world data on their own.
+description: Oracles help get real-world data into your Cloiinkcoin application because smart contracts can't query real-world data on their own.
 lang: en
 sidebar: true
 incomplete: true
 ---

-Oracles are data feeds that connect Ethereum to off-chain, real-world information, so you can query data in your smart contracts.
+Oracles are data feeds that connect Cloiinkcoin to off-chain, real-world information, so you can query data in your smart contracts.
 For example, prediction market dapps use oracles to settle payments based on events.
-A prediction market may ask you to bet your ETH on the next president of the United States.
+A prediction market may ask you to bet your CLK on the next president of the United States.
 They'll use an oracle to confirm the outcome and pay out to the winners.

 ## Prerequisites {#prerequisites}